paulcockrell/tagc-website/src/pages/index.md

       browse the unfinished product.

-      We hope you find the new site easy to navigate and find the information you are looking for and once officially launched, will keep this site up to date with our club events and items for sale.
+      We hope you find the new site easy to navigate and that you find the information you are looking for.
+Once officially launched, we will keep the site up to date including club news, events and items for sale.
     type: primary
   - text: >
       MEMBERSHIP CARDS - Please remember to collect your membership cards from